Banking Checking Accounts

 • Parents don't receive a debit card or have purchase power

-Capital One Bank offers the MONEY Teen Checking account with a free debit card for kids aged 8 and older.
-A parent or legal guardian must co-own the account with the child.
-There is no minimum deposit or balance requirement, and the account balance will earn 0.10% (as of 10/28/24) APY.
+Capital One Bank offers the MONEY Teen Checking account with a free debit card for kids aged 8 and older, but we like it most for kids and teens who already have some experience managing their own money and are ready for more independence.
+A parent or legal guardian must co-own the account with the child, but the account more closely resembles a traditional bank account than it does a kids' banking account.
+If you want your teen to learn how to bank without training wheels, this is the account we'd suggest.
+We also like that teens can keep the joint account after turning 18, if they want to.
+There is no minimum deposit or balance requirement, and the account balance will earn 0.10% (as of 01/11/25) APY.

 Children can use the Capital One app to check their balance, set savings goals, direct funds for spending and saving, deposit checks, or receive direct deposits and text notifications.

-Parents can send automatic allowance and one-time transfers, remove money, view transactions, and sign up for text notifications.
-While parents don’t receive a debit card, they can set control limits on the card.
+Parents can send automatic allowance and one-time transfers, remove money, view transactions, sign up for notifications, and set limits on the card.

 You don't need to have an account with Capital One and can link any external bank account to the MONEY Teen Checking account for easy funding.